About | Texas Tech University Health Sciences Center

 Mission

-The TTUHSC School of Medicine saves lives, improves health, and meets evolving needs for primary and specialty care.
-Drawing on the expertise and insight forged on our campuses across West Texas, we train future physicians using a continuously adapting curriculum that values excellence and innovation, just as we promote research that expands knowledge and advances patient care.
+The Texas Tech University Health Sciences Center (TTUHSC) School of Medicine (SOM) saves lives, improves the health of our communities, and meets evolving needs for primary and specialty care.
+Drawing on the expertise and insight forged in our communities across West Texas, we train future physicians using a continuously adapting curriculum that values educational excellence and innovation in research and patient care.

 Vision